project-chip/connectedhomeip/docs/guides/chip_tool_guide.md

 This section describes how your device can join the existing IP network over Bluetooth LE and then be commissioned into a Matter network.

-After connecting the device over Bluetooth LE, the controller will print the following log:
+After connecting the device over Bluetooth LE, the controller prints the following log:

 ```
 Secure Session to Device Established
 ```

-This log will mean that the PASE (Password-Authenticated Session Establishment) session using SPAKE2+ protocol has been established.
+This log message means that the PASE (Password-Authenticated Session Establishment) session using SPAKE2+ protocol has been established.

-##### Commissioning into Thread network over Bluetooth LE
+##### Commissioning into a Thread network over Bluetooth LE

 To commission the device to the existing Thread network, use the following command pattern: